Jacob Meyers Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.77).
+- The Guardians' 3.77 team ERA ranks seventh among all MLB pitching staffs.

-- The Guardians give up the third-fewest home runs in baseball (60 total, one per game).
+- Guardians pitchers combine to surrender the third-fewest home runs in baseball (61 total, one per game).

-- Allen (3-2 with a 2.76 ERA and 47 strikeouts in 45 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.
+- McKenzie (0-0) pitches for the Guardians to make his second start this season.

-- The left-hander's last appearance was on Saturday against the Minnesota Twins, when he went six innings, surrendering two earned runs while allowing seven hits.
+- In his last appearance on Sunday, the righty threw five scoreless innings against the Minnesota Twins while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.